krmgns/cryptee/README.md

-For Cryptee/2.0, PHP/7.4 or newer version is required, but older versions (1.0, 1.1, 1.2) work with PHP/5.4 as well.
+For Cryptee/2.0, PHP/7.4 or newer version is required, but older versions (1.0, 1.1, 1.2) work with PHP's older versions as well.

 You can install it via [Composer](//getcomposer.org) using the command below on console:

 `composer require k-gun/cryptee`

+**Usage**

 ```php
 use Cryptee\Cryptee;